physx2494/tally-tdls/README.md

 # Tally TDL Snippets

-A collection of useful Tally utilities that enhances the vanilla Tally experience
+A collection of useful Tally utilities that enhances the vanilla Tally experience.
+Feel free to fork.
+PRs welcome.

 ## Getting Started